The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 [14] Gygax, Dungeon Masters Guide, p.
 23.

 [17] Gygax, Dungeon Masters Guide, p.
 23. The game never defines exactly what constitutes a “thinking” creature.
 However, very few monsters of an Intelligence of less than 5 are something other than (True) Neutral.
 However, there are exceptions, though these are uncommon.
-The “normal” animal examples all are creatures typically thought of as cunningly evil, thus, have a moral tendency towards Evil.
+The “normal” animal examples are all creatures typically thought of as cunningly evil; thus, they have a moral tendency towards Evil.
 These are the giant octopus, giant rat, dire wolf, and wolverine.

 [19] Gary Gygax, Advanced Dungeons & Dragons Oriental Adventures (TSR, 1985), p.
 29.